Student employees must be paid at least the Washington State minimum wage.

 Student employees are overtime eligible and must be compensated for all hours worked.
 Hours worked includes all time an employee must be on duty and is permitted to work.
 Student employees do not receive paid holidays, and holidays for which regular staff are paid are not considered “hours worked” for student employees.

 Student employees are covered by mandatory overtime requirements, and they must be compensated at time and a half for all hours worked over 40 hours per workweek.
-If a student employee has more than one University appointment, the hours worked in all appointments are totaled to determine the total hours worked within the workweek.
+If a student employee has more than one University position, the hours worked in all positions are totaled to determine the total hours worked within the workweek.
 See also Overtime Eligibility and Compensation for Non-Academic Employees.